43% of all new HIV infections are diagnosed in women.

 Women who are HIV-positive are more likely to have frequent and persistent yeast infections, and these infections are likely to be resistant to standard over-the-counter medications.

-These infections occur because of an organism imbalance and lowered immune system in your body.
+These infections occur because of an organism imbalance and a weakened immune system.

 Symptoms of a vaginal yeast infection: